youngde811/Shakespearean-Insult-Generator/README.md

 # Welcome to Willie The Shake #

-This project is generates "Shakespearian" insults to either the terminal or an iOS app.
+This project generates "Shakespearian" insults to either the terminal or an iOS app.
 Many years ago, the original incantation was around, written in C, and I took that code and wrote a screen saver for my X Window System environment on SunOS/Solaris.
 Originally written in _Xlib_, I had a blast.